Proactive Planning for Resilience: Protocols for Community-Led Climate Adaptation in Virginia

 - If you want to research various options available to mitigate or adapt to climate-change risks, see Step 2.

-- Specifically, for information about reducing risk by limiting development, see Step 2 here.
+- Specifically, for information about reducing risk by limiting development in vulnerable areas, see Step 2 here.

 - For information about reducing risk to buildings, see Step 2 here; and for reducing risk to infrastructure, see Step 2 here.